Coach40oz/PowerSweep/README.md

 1. Launch PowerShell as Administrator
 2. Navigate to the directory containing PowerSweep.ps1
 3. Run the script:
-.\PowerSweep.ps1

 ### Main Menu Options

-PowerSweep offers a straightforward menu interface with the following configuration options:
+PowerSweep offers an intuitive menu interface with the following configuration options:

 | Option | Description |
 |--------|-------------|